flare-foundation/docs/docs/tech/fassets/redemption.md

   Because the agent has already paid, the redeemer is not affected.
   However, the system still requires the payment proof to correctly track the agent's balance on the underlying chain.
   After enough time for the agent to present the proof has elapsed, anyone can present the payment proof and receive collateral from the agent’s vault.
-* **Expired proof**: Proofs provided by the State Connector are available for only 24 hours, approximately.
+* **Expired proof**: Proofs provided by the Flare Data Connector are available for only 24 hours, approximately.
   If neither the redeemer nor the agent presents the proof of payment or nonpayment within 24 hours, the regular redeeming process cannot continue, and the agent's collateral could be locked indefinitely.

     The procedure to recover this collateral is the same as the [procedure in the minting case](./minting.md#edge-cases).